So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 Resist the temptation to shock-and-awe your users with character or concept art or showy splash pages.
 Both your users and the App Store’s ranking system care more about your screen shots demonstrating what users can expect with your app.

-A/B testing is applicable here too.
-You’ll increase your chances of getting more downloads when you have a good idea of what screen shots perform better than others.
+A/B testing to improve app optimization is applicable here too.
+You’ll increase your chances of getting more downloads and rising in the app rankings when you have a good idea of what screen shots perform better than others.
 Luckily for you, there just so happens to be one of these App Store optimization services around!

 This handy tool that lets you A/B test various screen-shot candidates on the App Store is called StoreMaven.
-It’s good for both Google Play App Store optimization.
+It’s good for both Apple and Android app store optimization.

 Once your screenshots are picked and ready to go, you have to think more broadly in terms of your marketing.